arturomichel/berlinclock/README.md

 http://localhost:8080/bc/clock/berlinClock/getTime?offset=-10

+This call affects the server clock; all users using the clock will see the updated time.

 Once the offset has been set you can go back to the graphical representation of the clock using the new time.

 http://localhost:8080/bc